As preppers, it seems like our shopping lists never end. Always buying new supplies, to supplement or replace those that we already have.

 For times like this, you’ll need to specialized glove and one that you can take off and ditch as soon as that work is done.

-Nitrile gloves are one of the best all-around disposable gloves for resistance to the biggest variety of common chemicals as well as most biohazards like blood, feces and other bodily fluids.
+Nitrile gloves are one of the best all-around disposable gloves for resistance to the biggest variety of common chemicals as well as most biohazards like blood, feces, and other bodily fluids.
 These gloves are supremely useful and should be a fixture of every survival kit and most especially every first aid kit contained therein.

-There are lots of good ones on the market, and I particularly like the extra heavy duty variety that is powdered on the inside for easy donning.
+There are lots of good ones on the market, and I particularly like the extra heavy-duty variety that is powdered on the inside for easy donning.
 I’ll give you one tip.

 Avoid the jet black kind, no matter how cool they look because they make it more difficult to discern the presence of liquid on them and what kind of liquid it is.

-Blood in particular is very tough to see especially in conditions of low light, and for that reason most paramedics and other medical professionals are moving away from them.
+Blood in particular is very tough to see especially in conditions of low light, and for that reason, most paramedics and other medical professionals are moving away from them.

 The ability to make fire on demand is one that most of us take for granted.
-But in eras past as today, it remains essential capability in emergency situations.
+But in eras past as today, it remains an essential capability in emergency situations.